HasSak-47/generator/lang.md

 }
 ```

 Use `cargo run -- <defs> typescript --help` (or the `python-fast-api` variant) to inspect the switches that tweak union handling and error-handling behaviour at generation time.
+When editing the grammar or DSL samples, run `cargo test -p lib parse_test` to validate parser output before sharing regenerated TypeScript or FastAPI code.